Zahraa03553/UniFix/README.md

 Design Changes
 Some Admin feature is remove like assign maintenance and categorise the issues after discussion with the course coordinator

+Simulator the abo testing on it iphone 16 ipad 11